InnerSourceCommons/innersourcecommons.org/content/_index.md

       </div>
       <div class="col-md-6">
           <p class="section-title h2">Join the Community</p>
-          <p>We support practitioners and those who want to learn about InnerSource by a broad array of activities.
+          <p>We support practitioners and those who want to learn about InnerSource through a broad array of activities.
 To get started, join the growing ISC community via slack and introduce yourself.
 Communicate and meet great companions for your InnerSource journey.</p>
           <a href="/community/" class="btn-link">Join Community<i class="ti-arrow-right"></i></a>
         </div>
     </div>